Welcome to the Computer Science department and UIC!

 For students starting in the Spring, the only one available will be the orientation held by Office of International Services.
 We encourage Spring admits to attend the department orientation in Fall.

 All new CS graduate students are required to attend the Computer Science department orientation.
 This mandatory orientation provides you with information on degree requirements, rules and regulations of the department and a number of other topics that all CS graduate students are expected to be aware of.

 This mandatory new student orientation is held only once a year before the start of the Fall semester.
 For students who started in Spring 2017, you should attend the Fall 2017 orientation.

 RSVP: grad @ cs.uic.edu (enter 'RSVP for orientation' in subject line); No Fee.

 This is conducted by UIC's 'International Teaching Assistant Program', information will be updated on the ITA website.
 There are two parts to the orientation: International TAs and New TAs.
 It is MANDATORY for all new International TA’s and new TAs of the Computer Science department to attend.

-For all 'New International Students' OIS (Office of International Services) has a mandatory 'New International Student Orientation' on Thursday, January 5th.
-Sign up on OIS site (ois.uic.edu).
-Fee of $99 is charged to your student account.
-Their activities and website is a good source of information for international students.
+For all 'New International Students' OIS (Office of International Services) has a mandatory 'New International Student Orientation'.
+Sign up and list of activites can be found on their website (ois.uic.edu).
+An orientation fee is charged to your student account.